Planning control areas

 General description

-The Minister for Planning; Lands has granted approval to the declaration of a Planning Control Area over land at Lots 2, 3 and 4 Tonkin Drive, North Yunderup in the Shire of Murray as shown on Western Australian Planning Commission (WAPC) plan 3.2711
+The Minister for Planning has granted approval to the declaration of a planning control area over portions of West Coast Highway, Scarborough, as shown on Western Australian Planning Commission (WAPC) plan numbers 1.8083, 1.8084 and 1.8085.

-The purpose of the planning control area is to protect the environmental values of the land.
-The WAPC considers that the planning control area is required over the whole of the properties to ensure that no development occurs on the land which might prejudice these values until it may be reserved for Regional Open Space in the Peel Region Scheme.
+The purpose of the planning control area is to protect the preferred planning design concept for a future upgrade of West Coast Highway from adverse development outcomes.
+The WAPC considers that the planning control area is required over the properties to ensure that no development occurs on this land which might prejudice this purpose until it may be reserved for Primary Regional Roads in the Metropolitan Region Scheme.

 The declaration remains in effect for a period of five years from the date of publication of this notice in the Government Gazette or until revoked by the WAPC with approval by the Minister, whichever is the sooner.